15 Healthy Pie Recipes to Serve on Thanksgiving

 Here's a go-to recipe when you're looking for something refreshingly delicious that won't break your diet.
 It's low in carbs and completely free of any grains with a fluffy meringue and citrus-bursting filing.

 Get the recipe from All Day I Dream About Food.

-Pecans are a ultra healthful nut with a buttery texture and amazing flavor that this pie uses as it’s main ingredient.
-Along with sweet dates and maple syrup this pie is sure to satisfy that sugar craving without any of the icky refined stuff.
+Pecans are an ultra-healthful nut with a buttery texture and amazing flavor, and this pie uses pecans as the main ingredient.
+Along with sweet dates and maple syrup, the pecans are sure to satisfy that sugar craving without any of the icky refined stuff.

 Get the recipe from The Healthy Foodie.

-Pumpkin pie is a Thanksgiving tradition that can be enjoyed any time of the year!
-Especially when it's loaded with pumpkin and tons of spices.
+Pumpkin pie is a Thanksgiving tradition that can be enjoyed at any time of the year, especially when it's loaded with pumpkin and tons of spices.
 No one would guess this skinny version of pumpkin pie isn't sinful.
-You can use pumpkin pie straight from the can or go for a homemade puree!
+You can use pumpkin pie straight from the can or go for a homemade purée!